rydmike/theme_demo/README.md

 ## Key-Value database Persistence

 Another feature is that this demo persists all theme settings.
-The implementation used to persist the settings can be switched dynamically in the app between:
+The implementation used to persist the settings **can be switched dynamically in the app UI** between:

 1. Memory - volatile, just session based, not really persisted.
 2. [Shared preferences](https://pub.dev/packages/shared_preferences)